hilfritz/Udac/temp/RecommendedProjectStructure.md

-# Recommended project structure for Android projects
+# Recommended project structure for Android projects.

 This is one of the suggested directory structure for Android project